karmicdude/neovim/README.md

 - [cmp-rg] - `ripgrep` source for [nvim-cmp]
 - [cmp-luasnip] - [luasnip] completion source for [nvim-cmp]
 - [cmp-fish] - `fish` shell completion for [nvim-cmp]
+- [copilot-cmp] - A plugin to turn GitHub Copilot into source for [nvim-cmp]
 - [luasnip] - Snippet engine for Neovim written in Lua
 - [lspkind.nvim] - VSCode-like pictograms for Neovim built-in LSP
 - [flash.nvim] - Navigate your code with search labels, enhanced character motions